-The last exercise in our postpartum workout is the hollow body hold.
+The last exercise in our postpartum workout is the modified side plank.

-To make the exercise more challenging, hold on to a weight in your hands overhead.
+To make the exercise more challenging, straighten both legs.

 Hold this position for 20 seconds.
 Do 3 total sets with 2-3 minutes of rest between sets

-Now, I want to just go over a quick Q&A regarding working out postpartum.
+Next, I want to review a quick Q&A regarding working out postpartum.